BCO-DMO ERDDAP

 attribute NC_GLOBAL summary String Microzooplankton biomass estimates from PUA (polyunsaturated aldehydes) experiments, Virginia Coastal Bays and Bay of Napoli, Mar-July 2015.

-attribute NC_GLOBAL title String Microzooplankton biomass estimates from PUA (polyunsaturated aldehydes) experiments, Virginia Coastal Bays and Bay of Napoli, Mar-July 2015
+attribute NC_GLOBAL title String [PUA Microzooplankton Biomass] - Microzooplankton biomass estimates from PUA (polyunsaturated aldehydes) experiments, Virginia Coastal Bays and Bay of Napoli, Mar-July 2015 (The effects of diatom-produced polyunsaturated aldehydes on the microbial food web in temperate and polar waters)

 attribute NC_GLOBAL version String 1